Hemmalaget/hemmalaget/README.md

 The repository architecture is optimized for infrequent edits over a long lifetime.
 This leads to a number of design goals:

 * Use standardized languages and tools with long-term relevancy and support.
-* Modularize and limit the relevant context knowledge necessary to make changes.
+* Modularize and limit the relevant context knowledge necessary to make changes and publish them.

-Furthermore, the site's user base consists of people with various degrees of ability which necessitates special attention:
+Furthermore, considering the site's user base, universal accessibility is a major priority:

 * Make sure usability and clarity is high and that tools such as screen readers and keyboard navigation are well supported.